jfinley6/react-challenges/README.md

 # React Challenges
 ---

-A series of React coding challenges that I've done for interviews or have found on thr web.
+A series of React coding challenges that I've done for interviews or have found on the web.
 To see my solution and compare with yours, switch to the solutions branch.

 ### The Challenges
 ---